-Interestingly though, is that some of my most content moments in my life, have taken place in the year 2021 while sitting in a quiet room microdosing, in the area of 250-500mg of psilocybin.
+Interestingly though, is that some of my most content moments in my life, have taken place in the year 2021 while sitting in a quiet room using psychedelics, in the area of 250-500mg of psilocybin.

-I take questions such as this back with me into normal life, and they really help me maintain appreciation and gratitude.
-In other words, while some of these insights may have been induced by the chemistry of microdosing, the thoughts and perspectives are lasting, especially if I carefully observe them.
-Journaling and meditation.
+I take questions such as this back with me into “normal” life, and they really help me maintain appreciation and gratitude.
+In other words, while these insights may be pronounced by the chemistry of psilocybin, the thoughts and perspectives are lasting, especially if I carefully explore them with journaling and meditation.
 Pretty wild.

 Also to be clear – I have always felt grounded during these experiences – non-hallucinogenic and firmly anchored to reality – I don’t even know what hallucinating is like.
 (Someday I’ll try).

-My conclusion after a few months of this, is that I absolutely love microdosing – not in a way that I need to do it always, or feel like a different person when I am not.
+My conclusion after a few months of this, is that I absolutely love this experience – not in a way that I need to do it always, or feel like a different person when I am not.
 Rather I love that I can take lessons with me.
-My “normal” life and my microdosing hours are interacting with each other in a subtle, positive way.
+My “normal” life and my psychedelic time are interacting with each other in a subtle, positive way.

-It’s SO funny how my previous perception of psychedelics (fed by various forces in pop culture) – was they will take you to Narnia and potentially push you into psychosis.
-Of course, given enough potency, those experiences are possible.
-But if one simply takes careful sips from the same cup, the experiences are absolutely extraordinary.
+It’s funny how my previous perception of psychedelics (fed by various forces in culture) – was they will take you to Narnia and potentially push you into psychosis.
+Of course, given enough potency and recklessness, those experiences are possible.
+But if one simply takes careful sips from the same cup, the experiences seem absolutely extraordinary.

-Obviously for most of you [on the reddit microdosing community], the benefits of MDing are clear.
-But to those who are here and just curious about what it might do for you, I hope you find this data-point useful.
+For many, the benefits of psychedelics are clear.
+But to those who are here and just curious about what it might do for you, I hope you find this datapoint useful.
 Especially for anyone who has been alive for a few decades, and may have unknowingly lost the ability to see the magic in the world… courtesy of hidden processes in the brain narrowing your view.
 This helps blow some dust off the mind’s window.

 I sincerely look forward to the rest of my life, and the cross integration of these subtle mind-shifts into my normal state of mind.
 New intellectual endeavors, artistic pursuits, and simple enjoyment of the “Now”.

-Thank you, by the way, to reddit and this community for existing.
+Thank you, by the way, to r/microdosing community for existing.
 Also to Sam Harris, Michael Pollan, Roland Griffiths, James Fadiman, Paul Stamets, and many others who are publicly pulling-back the curtain on psychedelics and revealing this continuum of possibilities.

 I hope every human alive can access this headspace someday, whether via psychedelics or simply cultivating awareness in some other manner.